psantana5/ffmpeg-rtmp/README.md

 - **Python Exporters**: QoE metrics, cost analysis, results tracking
 - **Alertmanager**: Alert routing

-**⚠️ Local Testing mode is for development only.
+**Local Testing mode is for development only.
 Use Distributed Compute mode for production.**

 See [docs/DEPLOYMENT_MODES.md](docs/DEPLOYMENT_MODES.md) for detailed comparison and architecture diagrams.